 |Purpose(s) of processing||The purpose(s) of processing data using Office 365 is determined by the controller that implements, configures, and uses it.

-Microsoft is controller of the processing of personal data to support these specific legitimate business operations.
-Generally, Microsoft aggregates Personal Data before using it for our legitimate business operations, removing Microsoft's ability to identify specific individuals, and uses personal data in the least identifiable form that will support processing necessary for legitimate business operations.
+Microsoft accepts the obligation of a controller of the processing of personal data to support these specific legitimate business operations.
+Microsoft aggregates Personal Data before using it for our legitimate business operations, removing Microsoft's ability to identify specific individuals, and uses personal data in the least identifiable form that will support processing necessary for legitimate business operations.

 Microsoft will not use Customer Data or information derived from it for profiling or for advertising or similar commercial purposes.